srkds/Algo-Python/README.md

 # Algo-Python

+Repository contains Algorithm's implementations and explainations that I got introduced during bachelor's and in masters in computer engineering.

 In my bachelor's, I had a subject named Analysis and Design of Algorithms, one of the most important subjects of computer science.
 And topics like recurrence relation, dynamic programming, greedy technique, and graph algos were there.

 I used multiple resources to learn this subject which consists including multiple youtube channels and books.